 Do you know something you think we ought to know about that could potentially improve our work towards sustainability?

 Or maybe you'd just like to talk about denim with someone like-minded?

-Please get in touch with us!
+Don't hesitate to get in touch with us!
 We'd love to have a chat with you.